engineering blog-dk-purple-8-1200x628

 With this architecture, we’ve detected and merged several updates since it came online in December 2019, ensuring updated code for our Browser SDK users and reducing maintenance overhead.

-Check it out in action (and learn more about the FullStory Browser SDK) here.
+Check it out in action (and learn more about the Fullstory Browser SDK) here.

 Want a perfect website or app?
-FullStory can help.
+Fullstory can help.
 Request a demo today.

-About the author
+author

-Sabrina is a software engineer on the Ecosystems team at FullStory.
+Sabrina is a software engineer on the Ecosystems team at Fullstory.
 She is based in Atlanta, Georgia.